 - Sony RX10 III frequently fails to lock focus on the far telephoto end 400-600mm equivalent in dim light or on low-contrast subjects, which can be worked around by upgrading to Sony RX10 IV (price at Amazon) (or by using Manual Focus, or by using rival Panasonic FZ2500 ; or use Sony A6000, A6300 or A6500).

-- Sony menus are extremely disorganized, slowing access to important features.
+- Sony menus are extremely disorganized, slowing access to important features (but much improved in RX10iv upgrade).
 For example, video settings are scattered across Tab 1 (items 2, 8, 9), Tab 2 (items 1, 2, 5, 6), and Tab 6 (item 3).
 These badly need consolidating.
 AF settings are also scattered across different menu tabs.
 The workaround, as with past Sony cameras, is to memorize or write down where things are randomly hidden.
 Also, please allow MENU Tab 1 > item 8 > “Movie” (setting PASM modes for video) to be assigned to the Fn button.

 - In M/Manual mode, you must turn off Auto ISO every time, set ISO manually, then set back to Auto ISO when switching back to P, A or S mode.
 I prefer Manual mode to always default to manual ISO.
 Sony, please don’t force Manual mode’s ISO to that of the other PAS settings, and vice versa!
 Manual means manual.